chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 </tbody>
 </table>

-#### Cell Census table of CELLxGENE Discover datasets – `census_obj["census_info"]["datasets"]` – `SOMADataFrame`
+#### Census table of CELLxGENE Discover datasets – `census_obj["census_info"]["datasets"]` – `SOMADataFrame`

-All datasets used to build the Cell Census MUST be included in a table modeled as a `SOMADataFrame`.
+All datasets used to build the Census MUST be included in a table modeled as a `SOMADataFrame`.
 Each row MUST correspond to an individual dataset with the following columns:

 <table>
 <thead>